Housing affordability boils down to knowing your budget

 The thought of not being able to afford that purchase down the line, and having a house foreclosed upon, can be terrifying.

-So it is vitally important that, when considering such a purchase, homebuyers are aware of what they can afford.
+So it is vitally important that, when considering such a purchase, homebuyers are aware of what they can afford, and work with a good lender who can fully answer all of their financial questions and concerns.

 Affordable vs. Affordability